polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 a node, and is the name of a node.
 We will also make such node references **bold**, to make them more easy to see.

+## Lambda expressions

+Hyperlambda is heavily using _"lambda expressions"_.
+Think of these like XPath, except instead of referencing XML nodes they're referencing Hyperlambda nodes.
+You can find the documentation for expressions in the [/documentation/magic.node/](magic.node) project.

 ## How to use [eval]

-This is the by far most important slot in Hyperlambda, since it's arguably _"the heart"_ of Hyperlambda, allowing Hyperlambda to execute Hyperlambda.
+This is the by far most important slot in Hyperlambda, since it's arguably _"the heart"_ of Hyperlambda, allowing Hyperlambda to execute.
 This slot executes the specified lambda object(s) assumed to exist either as a lambda in its children collection, or as an expression leading to one or more nodes, where each of these nodes will be executed.
 The example below illustrates how to use **[eval]** with an expression.